KannonZenetism/zenetism-field-physics/field-physics/fpx/the-incoherence-quotient.md

 | 1.00 | Dispersive Limit | Maximum IQ; field at ♾ Khaon threshold; self-exhaustion imminent |
 | < 0.00 | Subversal Extension | IQ below minimum embodiment floor; pattern presence unstable at current layer; characteristic of deep subversal operation (IL₄ → IL₅) |

 > **Structural Note:** The subversal extension (IQ < 0.00) does not imply non-existence.
 It indicates that the field's dispersive intensity has exceeded the minimum coherence floor required for stable expression at its current layer.
-Fields in this range are not absent — they are operating at a level of fragmentation that destabilizes their own pattern substrate.
+Fields in this range are not absent — they are operating at a degree of fragmentation that destabilizes their own pattern substrate.
 This is the field-physical expression of the deepest entropic hypostatic layers (IL₄ / IL₅), where incoherence is not incidental but structural.

 ---